umairishaq/aws-container-devsecops-workshop/docs/index.md

 # Overview

-Attendees will learn about the security considerations around building container images and then apply those learnings by embedding security testing into a CI/CD pipeline that's used for building, shipping, and deploying a container based application.
-They will get hands-on experience integrating security testing such as static analysis of Dockerfiles and application code, vulnerability assessments of images, and signing of images using a variety of open source projects.
-At the end of the workshop they'll have a fully automated CI/CD pipeline with embedded security testing that they can use to deploy an application.
+In this workshop, you will learn how to leverage AWS development tools and open-source projects to integrate automated security testing into a CI/CD pipeline.
+Learn about a variety of patterns for integrating security testing and security-centric release control into AWS CodePipeline.
+Additionally, learn how to add feedback loops and fix common security vulnerabilities in your container-based application.

-* **Level**: Intermediate
+* **Level**: Advanced
 * **Duration**: 2 - 3 hours
-* **<a href="https://www.nist.gov/cyberframework/online-learning/components-framework" target="_blank">CSF Functions</a>**: Prevent
+* **<a href="https://www.nist.gov/cyberframework/online-learning/components-framework" target="_blank">CSF Functions</a>**: Prevent, Detect
-* **<a href="https://d0.awsstatic.com/whitepapers/AWS_CAF_Security_Perspective.pdf" target="_blank">CAF Components</a>**: Preventative
+* **<a href="https://d0.awsstatic.com/whitepapers/AWS_CAF_Security_Perspective.pdf" target="_blank">CAF Components</a>**: Preventative, Detective
 * **<a href="https://awssecworkshops.com/getting-started/" target="_blank">Prerequisites</a href>**: AWS Account, Admin IAM User

 ## Scenario